 Pan fried fish has never been as easy or as enticing as with these seared fish fillets with crisp skin.
 Easy and works with halibut, snapper, salmon, trout, and virtually any other fish.

-- 4 to 6 fish fillets (about 5 ounces or 142 g each), skin on and bones out (such as halibut, snapper, flounder, salmon, or trout)
+- Four to six (5-ounce) fish fillets skin on and bones out (such as halibut, snapper, flounder, salmon, or trout)

-- 2 tablespoons (1 ounce or 28 g) unsalted butter, ghee, coconut oil, or extra-virgin olive oil
+- 2 tablespoons unsalted butter, ghee, coconut oil, or extra-virgin olive oil

 - Homemade Tartar Sauce (optional)

 - Using the tip of a sharp knife, score the skin side of each fillet with shallow incisions, being careful to cut through the skin but not through the fish.
 This will help prevent the skin from curling at the edges.
 Pat the fish completely dry.

 - Heat a large cast-iron skillet or sauté pan over medium to medium-high heat until hot but not smoking.
 Add the fat to the skillet and let it warm.

 - Salt both sides of the fish.
 Add the fish to the pan, skin side down, and let it cook undisturbed until it’s cooked about 2/3 of the way through.
 The exact timing will depend on the thickness of the fish fillet but figure about 3 minutes for thin fillets such as flounder and about 7 minutes for thick fillets such as salmon.
 You can baste the fish with the fat as it is cooking if you want but do not move the fish or else the skin will not crisp.
 You can tell how done the fish is by looking at the side of the fillet and watching where the fish is opaque.